 The benefits: Enabling interaction and discussion augmented the course experience for the 36,000 enrolled in her module.
 Moore was surprised by the quality and thoughtfulness of online threads: “The students—their voices, experiences, and contexts—became course resources.
 Engaging with others increased their retention of the content.”
 Read more about Online engagement: Designing a learner-centered HarvardX course

 The goal of the edX as an LTI Provider project, aka the HarvardX Hybrid, was to include edX content in a Canvas course.
 The results were initially piloted in fall 2015 with courses at HKS, FAS, and Harvard Chan.
-Though the scope of initial pilots has been modest, it is now… Read more about Integration between edX and Canvas (Canvas)
+Though the scope of initial pilots has been modest, it is

 This site is designed to show some of the ways in which we have used Canvas and other tools to enable blended learning in a course at the Harvard Kennedy School: Professor Dan Levy's API-209 Advanced Quantitative Methods I course.